University of Texas Longhorn Band: Audition Process

 Membership in the Longhorn Band is contingent upon a multi-step audition process.
 Prospective members must first submit a video playing audition.
 Upon approval of the video audition by band staff, the prospective member is invited to Band Week, which immediately precedes the start of the fall semester, and are sent traditional music and selected halftime music.
 At Band Week, prospective members are taught the band's marching style and attend multiple music rehearsals to prepare for the final marching and playing audition.
 This final audition determines membership in the band and field placement.

+Feature Twirler

 Auditions for feature twirler are held only when the position is open.
 These auditions occur separately from the auditions for the main band and are generally held in the spring.

+Colorguard

+Texas Silks auditions involve a video audition round in the spring, demonstrating spinning fundamentals and dance skill.
+Following the video round, and attendance at a summer clinic, prospectives perform a final marching and flag audition at Band Week.
+Big Flags are often composed of non-marching instrumentalists (double reeds, strings).

+Bertha Crew

+Originally called Drum Wranglers and historically managed by members of the Big Flags section with high marching scores, recently the position has gone to instrumentalists, determined during Band Week.
+The title of Head Bertha goes to a Big Flag Section Leader.

-Instrumentation
+Instrumentation and Auxiliaries

 Rather than mellophones, baritones, and tubas, LHB has Mellos, SOB's (Society of Baritones), and TUBA!s.
 Also, the band does not march flutes, only piccolos or Piccs.